-The Esri arcgis-datastore-primarystandby-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades a relational or tile cache ArcGIS Data Store 10.9 on two Amazon Elastic Compute Cloud (EC2) instances (primary and standby) that you created using the template described in Deploy ArcGIS Data Store in primary-standby mode using CloudFormation.
+The Esri arcgis-datastore-primarystandby-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades a relational or tile cache ArcGIS Data Store 10.9 or 10.9.1 on two Amazon Elastic Compute Cloud (EC2) instances (primary and standby) that you created using the template described in Deploy ArcGIS Data Store in primary-standby mode using CloudFormation.

 The arcgis-datastore-primarystandby-upgrade.template.json template upgrades ArcGIS Data Store on two EC2 instances.